WOA-Project/Lumia950XLPkg/README.md

 ## What's this?

 This package demonstrates an AArch64 UEFI implementation for hacked Lumia 950 and Lumia 950 XL.
-Currently it is able to boot Windows 10 ARM64 (with a minor patch).
+Currently, it is able to boot Windows 10 ARM64, as well as Linux.
+See notes below for more details.

-Booting Linux is also possible (see the note).
+**Please be aware that MSM8992 is likely less supported due to lack of testing device.**

 ## What can you do?